Passive aggression is as annoying as it is common.

 Passive Aggressive in Relationships

-It’s difficult solving issues when you’re in a relationship with a passive aggressive partner.
+It’s difficult to solve issues when you’re in a relationship with a passive-aggressive partner.

 If you can’t have a direct, honest conversation, how can you go to the roots of the problem?

 Well, let’s see what you can do about it:

 Andrea Brandt says that a long-lasting relationship with a passive-aggressive needs an enabler.